By Protima Tiwary

 Things started changing in April 2013 when my professional life got better, personal life got a little complicated, and I had some free time to dedicate to myself.
 There was no one to share pizza and whiskey with, so my diet got better.
 I started running.!

-A couple of people inspired me to continue, sharing their running and fitness stats with me, egging me on to set and achieve my goals.
+A couple of people inspired me to continue, sharing their running and fitness stats with me.
+This pushed me on to set and achieve my goals.
 Since I had a lot of free time in my hands, I dedicated time at the gym.

 Please note that I had not realized the importance of fitness yet.
 I was simply killing time, accepting fitness challenges out of pure boredom.